Ajay-1502/Stock-Profit-Loss/README.md

 An app made with VanillaJs .
-This app will calulate profit/loss and also profit/loss percentage.
+This app will calculate profit/loss and also profit/loss percentage.